 Bells of Praise is open to any ringer of middle school age and up.
 The choir plays several times during the school year, offering special music and supporting hymnody and psalmody.
-The choir uses a set of three and a half octaves of Schulmerich bells and two octaves of chimes.
+The choir uses a set of four octaves of Schulmerich bells and four octaves of chimes.
 Bells of Praise also participates in other special services throughout the year.

 Bells of Praise rehearses weekly on Wednesdays from 6:30-7:15 p.m.